-American and Canadian researches have been studying 25 senior citizens as they carried out a six-month strength-training programme and the results were more surprising than they expected.
+American and Canadian researchers have been studying 25 senior citizens as they carried out a six-month strength-training programme and the results were more surprising than they expected.

-The participants had an average age of 70 years old and they were given an exercise programme that lasted one hour, twice a week and consisted of 30 muscle contractions targeting specific muscle groups.
-Before the start of the programme the seniors had their muscle tissue and genes examined by the researches.
+The participants had an average age of 70 years and they were given an exercise programme that lasted one hour, twice a week, and consisted of 30 muscle contractions targeting specific muscle groups.
+Before the start of the programme the seniors had their muscle tissue and genes examined by the researchers.

-After six months results were taken and the scientist were surprised at what they found.
+After six months, readings were taken and the scientists were surprised at what they found.

-In fact all the participants had literally reversed their genetic fingerprint, showing muscle tissue and gene make up of that of men aged between 20-35.
+In fact, all the participants had literally reversed their genetic fingerprint, showing muscle tissue and gene make up of that of men aged in their 30's.
 Their overall strength had also increased by 50%.